Aadya2901/explainable-ai-alzheimers/README.md

 └── report.pdf
 ```

 ---

 ## 🚀 How to Run

 ### Option 1: Google Colab (Recommended)
 1. Open the notebook in Google Colab
-2. Upload the dataset or mount Google Drive
-3. Run all cells sequentially
+2. Run all cells sequentially

 ### Option 2: Local Setup